 This recipe is a fantastic option when you want a vegan BBQ chickpea pizza.
 Barbecue chickpeas are a simple and delicious vegan substitute for barbecue chicken.

-You simply toss a drained and rinsed can of chickpeas with some barbecue sauce and cook them in a pan or roast them in the oven, until the sauce is sticking to the chickpeas.
+Simply toss a drained and rinsed can of chickpeas with some barbecue sauce and cook them in a pan or roast them in the oven, until the sauce is sticking to the chickpeas.
 That’s it!